MicrosoftDocs/bingmaps-docs/BingMaps/rest-services/using-the-rest-services-with-net.md

 > [!IMPORTANT]
 >  Update: Since writing this documentation the Bing Maps team has released an open source portable class library which makes it easy to access the Bing Maps REST services from any .NET application.
 You can find this library on GitHub              [here](https://github.com/Microsoft/BingMapsRESTToolkit/).

- This article will describe how to interact with the [!INCLUDE[bm_rest_product_name](../articles/includes/bm-rest-product-name-md.md)] APIs using .NET.
+ This article will describe how to interact with the Bing Maps REST Services APIs using .NET.
 This approach can be used with technologies such as Windows Store apps and Windows Presentation Foundation (WPF).

- The [!INCLUDE[bm_rest_product_name](../articles/includes/bm-rest-product-name-md.md)] are a set of RESTful web services that access collection of resources by using a URL and the HTTP GET and POST methods The size of REST responses tend to be significantly smaller than SOAP-based service responses, and reduce the amount of time it takes a client application to download the response data.
+ The Bing Maps REST Services are a set of RESTful web services that access collection of resources by using a URL and the HTTP GET and POST methods The size of REST responses tend to be significantly smaller than SOAP-based service responses, and reduce the amount of time it takes a client application to download the response data.
 This increase in efficiency becomes especially important when developing mobile applications.

- Each [!INCLUDE[bm_rest_product_name](../articles/includes/bm-rest-product-name-md.md)] request is made using a URI and additional query parameters that specify the information to return.
+ Each Bing Maps REST Services request is made using a URI and additional query parameters that specify the information to return.
 Some REST Services APIs support HTTP POST requests that you can use when the query parameter data increases the URL length beyond browser limits.
 You can specify XML or JSON format for the response.
 A JSON response is typically 25%-40% smaller than an XML response, and will take less time for the client to download.
 This topic focuses on JSON responses only.

 ## Making use of sessions
- All [!INCLUDE[bm_rest_product_name](../articles/includes/bm-rest-product-name-md.md)] require a Bing Maps Key.
+ All Bing Maps REST Services require a Bing Maps Key.
 If you are using the Bing Maps REST Services with one of the Bing Maps controls, such as AJAX, WPF, Windows Store app SDK, you can use a Bing Maps key as a session key.
 A session key can be used for all requests to the Bing Maps REST Services.
 The benefit of using a session key is that you are billed for one transaction per session and all calls to the REST services within that session are non-billable.
 For more information about billed transactions, see [Viewing Bing Maps Usage Reports](http://msdn.microsoft.com/en-us/library/ff859477.aspx).

  The following examples show how to create a session key from an instance of Bing Maps control using .NET.